MandarGK/neocortexapi/source/MySEProject/Documentation/Readme.md

-Project Title :- To Implement The new Spatial Learning Experiment.
+iProject Title :- To Implement The new Spatial Learning Experiment.

 Project Description:-
 - In this Experiment, the Output of Spatial Pooler which is SDR (Sparse Distribution Representation) is getting compared with the previous cycle Output.